ni/monodrive-documentation/docs/monoDrive_home/Ultrasonic.md

 # Ultrasonic

-Provides range to closest from a single ultrasonic sensor.
+Provides range to closest object from a single ultrasonic sensor.

 ## Configuration